The Cloisters: Collection

-The museum's collection of artworks consists of approximately five thousand individual pieces.
+The museum's collection of artworks consists of about 5,000 pieces.
 They are displayed across a series of rooms and spaces, mostly separate from those dedicated to the installed architectural artifacts.
-The Cloisters has never focused on building a collection of masterpieces, rather the objects are chosen thematically yet arranged simply to enhance the atmosphere created by the architectural elements in the particular setting or room in which they are placed.
+The Cloisters has never focused on building a collection of masterpieces; rather, the objects are chosen thematically yet arranged simply to enhance the atmosphere created by the architectural elements in the particular setting or room in which they are placed.
 To create the atmosphere of a functioning series of cloisters, many of the individual works, including capitals, doorways, stained glass, and windows are placed within the architectural elements themselves.

 Panel paintings and sculpture

 The museum's best-known panel painting is Robert Campin's c.
 1425–28 Mérode Altarpiece, a foundational work in the development of Early Netherlandish painting, which has been at The Cloisters since 1956.
 Its acquisition was funded by Rockefeller and described at the time as a "major event for the history of collecting in the United States".
-The triptych is well preserved with little overpainting, glossing, dirt layers or paint loss.
+The triptych is well preserved with little overpainting, glossing, dirt layers, or paint loss.
 Other panel paintings in the collection include a Nativity triptych altarpiece attributed to a follower of Rogier van der Weyden, and the Jumieges panels by an unknown French master.

-The 12th-century English walrus ivory Cloisters Cross contains over ninety-two intricately carved figures and ninety-eight inscriptions.
+The 12th-century English walrus ivory Cloisters Cross contains more than 92 intricately carved figures and 98 inscriptions.
 A similar 12th-century French metalwork reliquary cross contains six sequences of engravings on either side of its shaft, and across the four sides of its lower arms.
-Further pieces of note include a 13th-century, English Enthroned Virgin and Child statuette, a c.
+Further pieces of note include a 13th-century English Enthroned Virgin and Child statuette, a c.
 1490 German statue of Saint Barbara, and an early 16th-century boxwood Miniature Altarpiece with the Crucifixion.
 Other significant works include fountains and baptismal fonts, chairs, aquamaniles (water containers in animal or human form), bronze lavers, alms boxes and playing cards.

 The museum has an extensive collection of medieval European frescoes, ivory statuettes, reliquary wood and metal shrines and crosses, as well as examples of the very rare Gothic boxwood miniatures.
 It has liturgical metalwork vessels and rare pieces of Gothic furniture and metalwork.
 Many pieces are not associated with a particular architectural setting, so their placement in the museum may vary.
 Some of the objects have dramatic provenance, including those plundered from the estates of aristocrats during the French Revolutionary Army's occupation of the Southern Netherlands.
 The Unicorn tapestries were for a period used by the French army to cover potatoes and keep them from freezing.
-The set was purchased by Rockefeller in 1922 and six of the tapestries hung in his New York home until donated to the Metropolitan Museum of Art in 1938.
+The set was purchased by Rockefeller in 1922, and six of the tapestries hung in his New York home until they were donated to the Metropolitan Museum of Art in 1938.